mulka/ploverwiki/Brief-Ideas.md

 <img src="https://images.discordapp.net/eyJ1cmwiOiJodHRwczovL2Rpc2NvcmQuc3RvcmFnZS5nb29nbGVhcGlzLmNvbS9hdHRhY2htZW50cy8xMzY5NTM3MzU0MjY0NzM5ODQvMzE1OTMxNDg1MzU2MTYzMDg0L1NQVy0ucG5nIn0.PmMTgOlKRGBqsKjRfj79wRGZ2FU">

-This comes from Magnum steno.
+This  originated in the first steno theory, published by Ward Stone Ireland in the early 20th century.
+Today, it is also a part of Magnum steno.
 There are some entries in the default dictionary that use `SPW-`, although it's not documented in [Learn Plover].
 Examples:

   [Learn Plover]: https://sites.google.com/site/ploverdoc/home